 While the shallots are baking, cook the green beans.
 Bring about 2 quarts of water and 2 teaspoons of salt to a boil.
 Add the green beans and cook for about 7 to 8 minutes, or until tender.
 Drain well.

 Melt the butter in a large skillet over medium heat.
 Add the mushrooms, remaining 1 teaspoon of kosher salt, black pepper, and nutmeg; sauté for 3 minutes.
 Sprinkle 4 tablespoons of flour over the mushrooms and stir to combine.
 Continue to cook, constantly stirring, for 2 minutes.

 Gradually add the chicken stock and cream to the mushrooms while stirring constantly.
-Continue to cook until the sauce is thickened.
+Continue to cook and stir until the sauce is thickened, about 5 minutes.